 SHOP THE BOOT—Thursday Boot Co.
 Captain Men’s 6″ Cap-Toe Boot

-Me personally, this year I’m loving a pair of navy, suede boots.
-It’s ultra stylish, and the dark navy color still makes it very versatile and it’s just different from the sea of black and brown boots you’ll see out there.
+Me personally, I’m loving a pair of dark suede boots.
+It’s ultra stylish, and darker shades of olive, blue and brown is as versatile as ever.
+Plus it’ll stand out from the sea of standard leather boots you’ll see out in the wild.

 2) Turtleneck Sweater